 The GasLog Houston was delivered from the shipyard in January 2018 and delivered into her time charter with MSL in January 2019.
 The initial charter term for the ship will terminate in 2028.
-MSL has options to extend the terms of the charter for two consecutive periods of three years each, all at specified hire rates.
+MSL has options to extend the terms of the charter of the GasLog Houston which is now owned by Hai Kuo Shipping and leased back to GasLog, for two consecutive periods of three years each, all at specified hire rates.

-Our time charter to MSL for the GasLog Genoa began when the ship was delivered from the shipyard in March 2018.
-The initial charter term for the ship will terminate in 2027.
-The time charter to MSL for the GasLog Gladstone began when the ship was delivered from the shipyard in March 2019.
-The initial charter term for the ship will terminate in 2029.
-MSL has options to extend terms of the charters for the GasLog Genoa and the GasLog Gladstone for two consecutive periods of three years each, all at specified hire rates.
+Our time charter to MSL for the GasLog Genoa and the GasLog Gladstone began when the ships were delivered from the shipyard in March 2018 and March 2019, respectively.
+The initial charter terms for the ships will terminate in 2027 and 2029, respectively.
+MSL has options to extend terms of the charters for two consecutive periods of three years each, all at specified hire rates.